 Just like several other professions, there are promotional as well as job advancement opportunities for paramedics.
-It is also good to know that the promotional opportunities within the NHS are expanding generally.
-So, choosing to be a paramedic will reward you substantially, in terms of the fulfilment that comes with helping to save lives, the ideal salary scale, plus the increasingly expanding promotional and job advancement opportunities.
+It is also good to know that the paramedic careers within the NHS are expanding generally.
+So, choosing a career as a paramedic will reward you substantially, in terms of the fulfilment that comes with helping to save lives, the ideal salary scale, plus the increasingly expanding promotional and career progression.

 When you’ve fully qualified and acquired experience as a paramedic, you may undergo promotion after two years.
 A typical promotion at this stage is promotion to become emergency services team leader.
 So, you can see that career progression as a paramedic within the NHS is rapid.
 Therefore, do your best to work hard in order to acquire the full qualification and quality experiences that lead to this initial stage of promotion.

 In addition, other promotional opportunities exist in the form of management positions such as operational manager.
 As you progress in the paramedic profession, other promotional opportunities and higher posts include the following:

 - Senior position in the control room.